Will dance for Life.

 About Daisy Willows'Words are my everything' - Jon Wayne .
 A writer of poetry, stories, stage scripts, fiction, border line poetry & freestyle works, Music reviews, Guest Features/interview & shout outs.
 She is also passionate about raising anti-stigma & awareness for Mental Health.
 A trained co-facilitator in Wellness Recovery Action plan by Mary Ellen Copeland Natasha goes by many moniker names-Daisy Willows, bahtuhkid, GOAT2Bdazee.
 She has had a colourful life.
 Travelled.
 Natasha co-owns a second-hand clothing & accessories business -La Bella Bijoux Ltd Natasha was born in South Africa & is a French national.
 She currently resides in the UK Natasha Bodley holds a postgraduate in the Humanities.
 A BA in Myth in the Greek and Roman worlds & Advanced creative writing.
 She also holds a Foundation degree in Acting performance.
 She is currently working on her first novel (semi-autobiographical creative non-fiction).
 She has published one short story on Amazon called 'Number one' Connect with Natasha Collaborate with Natasha & feel free to Communicate her too.
 Light, Peace & Love!

-Posted on 2016-05-30, in Write to create and tagged Emotions, Family matters, friendships, GO Tlife, INSPIRED BY MY MUSE, life lessons, social services, Thoughts, Write to create.
+Posted on 2016-05-30, in MY WORLD and tagged Emotions, Family matters, friendships, GO Tlife, INSPIRED BY MY MUSE, life lessons, social services, Thoughts, Write to create.
 Bookmark the permalink.
 18 Comments.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.